-Management's Discussion and Analysis of Financial Statements for the three and nine months ended May 31, 2021
+Management's Discussion and Analysis of Financial Statements for the year ended August 31, 2021

-This Management's Discussion and Analysis ("MDA") of Avalon Advanced Materials Inc. (the "Company" or "Avalon") is an analysis of the Company's financial results for the three and nine months ended May 31, 2021 (the "Period").
-The following information should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements for the Period and the consolidated financial statements and Annual Information Form for the year ended August 31, 2020.
-This MDA is prepared as of July 13, 2021.
+This Management's Discussion and Analysis ("MDA") of Avalon Advanced Materials Inc. (the "Company" or "Avalon") is an analysis of the Company's financial results for the year ended August 31, 2021 (the "Year" or "Fiscal 2021").
+The following information should be read in conjunction with the accompanying audited consolidated financial statements and the related notes thereto.
+This MDA is prepared as of November 26, 2021.